 Visit the rugged coast of Sligo and learn how to improve your landscape and seascape photography from one of the top photographers in the country at Gareth McCormack Photography.
-Gareth leads workshops over the weekends in Enniscrone or reserve your spot on a weeklong tour of the northwest, photographing the region in its autumnal glory.
+Attend one of Gareth's weekend workshops in Enniscrone or reserve your spot on a weeklong tour of the northwest, photographing the region in its autumnal glory.

 Explore the best of County Kerry with your camera, photographing the beautiful scenery of Dingle Peninsula and Killarney National Park.
-The experts at Dingle Darkroom talk you through all the technical aspects including how to frame an image perfectly, shoot awe inspiring sunsets and master all your camera’s settings.
+Gain useful technical knowledge from the experts at Dingle Darkroom like how to frame an image perfectly, shoot awe inspiring sunsets and master all your camera’s settings.

 Escape to an idyllic forest retreat

-Put another log on the fire and cosy up with a good book, or paddle across the lakes in a kayak and bask in the tranquil, serene atmosphere.
-After, take time to explore the enchanting woods of Killykeen Forest Park, where Cabu is based.
-End the day with a hearty meal and craft beer or mocktail and get ready to do it all over again tomorrow.
+Put another log on the fire and cosy up with a good book, or paddle across the lakes in a kayak and bask in the tranquil atmosphere.
+After, take time to explore the enchanting woods of Killykeen Forest Park where Cabu is based.
+End the day with a hearty meal and craft beer or mocktail and get ready to do it all over again the next day.

 Escape to Mount Falcon Estate with your nearest and dearest for an unforgettable getaway in County Mayo.
 Snuggle up in a luxurious woodland cabin on the grounds of the 100-acre estate and watch the seasons change outside your window.

-Feel the rush of the autumn air on the bike trails beyond the cabin, or hear the leaves crunch beneath your feet on the Woodlands Hawk Walk as you stroll through the private woods with a trained hawk on your hand.
+Enjoy the crisp autumn air on the bike trails beyond the cabin, or go for a stroll through the private woods on the Woodlands Hawk Walk with a trained hawk on your hand.